antongunov/favicongrabber.com/server/api/README.md

 ## Overview

 [Favicon Grabber](http://favicongrabber.com/) API is simple and has the one endpoint.
-The API does not require authentication but has restrictions: 100 requests per minute from one IP address and each API request should specify a valid `User-Agent` header.
+The API does not require authentication but has the following restrictions: 100 requests per minute from one IP address and each API request should specify a valid `User-Agent` header.

 The root endpoint for the API is [http://favicongrabber.com/api](http://favicongrabber.com/api?pretty=true) and all responses are returned as JSON(P) over HTTP.